motoko101/ANCAutoPuncher/README.md

 TO DO:
 - provide missing assests
-- upload new puch templates
+- upload new punch templates